 Today I had a new patient come in complaining that over the weekend she felt some pain and a swollen lymph node.
 To be clear, she did not refuse x-rays.
 She was fully in agreement about taking x-rays.
 Very nice lady.
 But, the title of this blog post will make sense later.

 She pointed to the lower left side and mentioned that it feels better now that she’s at my office.
-(Kinda like that car making the noise that quits when you take it to the mechanic. ) She also mentioned that at times it radiated to the upper left side.
+(Kinda like that car making the noise that quits when you take it to the mechanic. 🙂 ) She also mentioned that at times the pain radiated to the upper left side.
 Clinically, I found a couple of broken down teeth – one in the upper left posterior quadrant and another in the upper right posterior quadrant.
 But, neither seemed to be a source of discomfort.

 I also noted clinically that in the area of #18, the tissue resembled what you would see a month or two after an extraction.
 Healed, but not totally healed.
 I asked the patient, and she said the tooth was extracted “a long time ago.”